-Inspiring vision and strong mission statements are parts which define contemporary company cultures.
-Presenting those statements to your team members in a catchy way, be can be a challenge, but we’ll help you 🙂 Here you’ll see several examples of vision and mission illustration in a PowerPoint presentation.
+Inspiring vision and strong mission statements define contemporary company cultures.
+Portraying those statements creatively to your team members or customers can be challenging.
+In this blog, you’ll find several attractive vision and mission illustration examples.

-#1: Vision and Mission as Stairs & Exit Infographics
+#1: Vision and Mission Illustration as Stairs & Exit Infographics

-Putting a mission statement at the bottom of a slide and the vision above will symbolically show the step by step path towards achieving your company long-term goal (the Kaizen way).
+Putting a vision statement on the top of the slide and a mission statement below will symbolically show the step-by-step path towards achieving your company’s long-term goal (the Kaizen way).

 Door graphics at the staircase end can represent an exit strategy if that’s your intended direction.
 That is often the case for start-up pitch presentations when applying for venture funds.

-#2: Creative Picture Placeholders for Mission, Vision and Values Slide
+#2: Use Original Picture Placeholders for Mission, Vision and Values Slide

 Using pictogram symbols will help your audience to identify the slide topic faster and see right away what you are talking about.
 You can see how we added a telescope, a rocket, and a diamond to corresponding slides.

 You can add creativity and style by filling the vector shape with an appropriate photograph.
-Our templates are fully editable, so you can replace the picture inside with one you prefer.
-Those are editable placeholders inside the PowerPoint template).
+Our templates are fully editable, so you can replace the picture inside with the one you prefer.

 Such picture graphics are style neutral so you can add them to any presentation type.
 To be consistent with colors, choose a photograph with colors close to your logo or the style of your presentation.